Klamann/tpf-bigger-stations/README.md

     python package.py

-This will create a zip-file with all required files of this mod in the dist-folder.
+This will create a zip-file with all required files of this mod in the `dist`-folder.

-If you are interested to learn, how this mod works: there are lots of hints and comments in the source code, especially in [stationmod.lua](./res/scripts/stationmod.lua).
+If you are interested to learn how this mod works: there are lots of hints and comments in the source code, especially in [stationmod.lua](./res/scripts/stationmod.lua).

 ## License